MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrievei1.md

 ## -description

-The AcxObjectBagRetrieveI1 function retrieves a int one byte (CHAR) I1 value from an existing, initialized AcxObjectBag that contains values.
+The AcxObjectBagRetrieveI1 function retrieves an int one byte (CHAR) I1 value from an existing, initialized AcxObjectBag that contains values.

 ## -parameters